s-sajid/Spotify-ETL-Data-Pipeline/README.md

 ## Technology <a name="Tech"></a>

-The technology that was used for this includes :
+The technologies used for this project include :

 * [Amazon Web Services (AWS)](https://aws.amazon.com/)
   * Used to Create the Data Pipeline